melladam/melladam.github.io/index.md

     <p>
       Our main tool is <span class="solution-highlight">YouNiverse</span>, a large-scale dataset built from YouTube.
-      Instead of looking at a few famous creators or a couple of viral clips, it captures the platform at community level — so we can observe how categories behave, how audiences interact, and how creators connect.
+      Instead of looking at a few famous creators or a couple of viral clips, it captures the platform at community level, so we can observe how categories behave, how audiences interact, and how creators connect.
     </p>

     <div class="solution-metrics">